wraithan/resume/docs/about.rst

 I'm a software developer from Portland, OR.
 I spend most of my programming time in Node.js and Rust.
 I spent a significant chunk of my past working in Python, so much so I have a large tattoo of one on my left shoulder!
-I enjoy exploring programming language and chatting about them.
+I enjoy exploring programming languages and chatting about them.

 ##########
 Motivators